Dhruva-123/MLnotes/Chapter 3- Rashka/Chapter 3 - Rashka.md

 **Bias** is the error introduced by approximating a real-world problem, which may be complex, by a **simplified model** **Variance** is the error introduced by the model’s **sensitivity to small fluctuations** in the training data.

+**REGULARIZATION:**

+This is a little tweak that we do to the loss function that makes sure that we don't overfit easily.
+Regularization is the concept of adding a term that pulls the loss or the gradient based change in weights away from the actual change.
+It is like friction, when the force (error) is strong enough to bypass friction (regularization term), then, the object moves (The update gets made).
+There are a lot of different regularization terms in the market but for now, we will be talking about L1 and L2 regularization terms.

+**L2 Regularization term:**

+$\frac{\lambda}{2} \|\mathbf{w}\|^2 = \frac{\lambda}{2} \sum w_i^2$

+That is the formula for L2 regularization.
+$\frac{\lambda}{2} \sum w_i^2$ is the term that we are adding to the loss function in each of the models.
+However, the loss function is derived wrt W to be added to W in each iteration. so, The derived term would simply be $\lambda W$ .
+We usually have lambda to be a very small value, just like eta, cuz think, it makes sense.

+**L1 Regularization term:**

+$\lambda\sum W$ is the regularization term added to the loss function.
+This is a bit more mathematically nuanced, so, L2 term is usually used.
+That's why we are only going to cover L2 term for now.